Throwing Your Dream Dinner Party

 It’s time to pull out your fancy china and get ready for your upcoming dinner party.
 Inviting friends and family, preparing the menu, cooking, and setting the proper table can be nerve-wracking.
 Whether you’re hosting a formal four-course dinner, your family meal, a holiday buffet, or an outdoor barbecue, there’s a certain arrangement for table linens, plates, glasses, and utensils that you should abide by.

-We’ll show you how to set the table for your next occasion depending on whether its basic, formal, or casual.
+We’ll show you how to set the table for your next occasion depending on whether it's basic, formal, or casual.
 Once you learn where everything goes, you can have fun mixing and matching dinnerware, sourcing beautiful napkins, and making a centerpiece to create a colorful table.

 Basic Everyday Table Setting

 To get ready for a simple family dinner or Sunday breakfast, there’s a simple way to set a basic table.
 Eating at the kitchen table or on the island makes it much more comfortable than using the formal dining room.
 An everyday meal helps bring your family together.
-Sit down to a meal and talk about everyone's daily activities without TV and smartphone distractions.
-All you need for a basic table setting is a placement, utensils (a fork, knife and spoon), a dinner plate, a drinking glass, and a fabric or paper napkin.
+Sit down for a meal and talk about everyone's daily activities without TV and smartphone distractions.
+All you need for a basic table setting is a placement, utensils (a fork, knife, and spoon), a dinner plate, a drinking glass, and a fabric or paper napkin.